 Our investment in the 'Write Stuff' writing programme has increased from the original budget.
-We recognised, with a significant staff turnover, we needed further CPD and input, which was sought from the programme author.
-This has included demonstration lessons, book looks and planned observations later in the school year.
-This scheme has had one term of being fully embedded.
+We recognised that, with a significant staff turnover, we needed further CPD and input, which was sought from the programme author.
+This has included demonstration lessons, book looks and planned observations over the last academic year.